Yanaverymuch/Ural-Altaic-languages/README.md

 # Links and Databases for Ural-Altaic Languages

 Tervist!
 Greetings, I've collected some useful websites and documents for Ural-Altaic languages learning or researching.
+I also added the languages these websites use so you can choose one that fits you best.
 This file will be continuously updated.

 The websites are listed below and the documents will be uploaded soon.